MarcoJob92/full-stack-credit-card-managment-web-application/README.md

 To get the Back-end App running locally:

 - Clone/Download the Java Spring/Maven project
-- You can import the project on your favorite IDE.
+- You can import the project on your favorite IDE:
    - On Eclipse: File -> Import -> Existing Maven Project
-   - Right Click on the directory and Run as Java Application
+   - Right Click on the directory and Run as Maven install
+   - Then Run as Java Application
-- Another option is to create an executable jar.
+- Another option is to create an executable jar:
+  - mvn install on pom.xml directory
   - On CMD/Terminal: java -jar path/backend-credit-card-system-marco-furone-publicis-sapient/target/backend-credit-card-system-marco-furone-publicis-sapient-0.0.1-SNAPSHOT.jar

 Java Application should run on `http://localhost:8080/`.